Discover where you should go for your perfect African safari

 Why we love it

-Each time I safari I am always reminded of the sheer size of wild animals, but flying to the barren landscape of the Makakgadi Pans, it was such a delight to sit and watch troops of meercat popping up from their burrows, watching for predators, playing, looking for food - no bigger than squirrels, but just as impressive as watching great herds.
+Each time I go on safari, I am constantly reminded of the sheer size of wild animals, but flying to the barren landscape of the Makakgadi Pans, it was such a delight to sit and watch troops of meerkats popping up from their burrows, watching for predators, playing, and looking for food.
+They were no bigger than squirrels, but just as impressive as watching great herds.

 Kenya Safaris